Friday, December 31, 2021

 Old Towers

-On Christmas Eve, totally out of the blue, came a brand new game for the Atari ST by Andy Noble.
-It's a conversion of a RetroSouls' Sega Megadrive game which takes place inside a massive tower filled with nasties, puzzles and many yellow dots that need collecting.
-Personally, I was instantly reminded of Nebulus and Yopaz IceStar.
+On Christmas Eve, out of the blue came a new game by Andy Noble for the Atari ST. It's a conversion of a RetroSouls' Sega Megadrive game which takes place inside a massive tower filled with nasties, puzzles and many yellow dots that need collecting.
+Personally, I was reminded of Nebulus and Yopaz IceStar.

 Sounds cool, right?
 Yep, so let's check out some screenshots of this funky little game...